KarstSkarn/KasTAS/README.md

 No. **The program has not any way to detect your keyboard strokes**.
 The use of the keyboard is single-direction meaning that it can emulate keystrokes but there is no way to read keystrokes.

-- **Can I see the source?**

-Not publicly but feel free to request me the source or discuss it using Discord.
-(Owain#3593)

 - **Does it needs to be installed?**

 No. The executable is fully standalone.
 Check the question below for more details.